Flexible Spending Accounts

 Combination Health Care FSA

-Here’s how it works: Prior to meeting your plan’s annual deductible, you can use the Combination Health Care FSA to pay for eligible dental, vision and preventive brand prescription expenses only.
-Then, after meeting the annual deductible, you can use the Combination FSA like a Health Care FSA to pay for qualified health care expenses.
+Here’s how it works: Prior to meeting the IRS’ HDHP minimum annual deductible, you can use the Combination Health Care FSA to pay for eligible dental, vision and preventive brand prescription expenses only.
+Then, after meeting the IRS’ minimum annual deductible, you can use the Combination FSA like a Health Care FSA to pay for qualified health care expenses that you incurred after meeting the IRS’ minimum annual deductible.
 The CARES Act of 2020 has updated FSA rules so employees can now be reimbursed for over-the-counter (OTC) medicines without a prescription.
-It is expected this rule will remain in effect into 2021.

 Unlike your unused HSA funds that roll over from year-to-year, any unused FSA funds are forfeited.
 So, estimate your contribution carefully.
 You cannot be reimbursed under the Combination FSA for expenses that have been reimbursed under the HSA, or another health plan.